billoxbury/blitscan/webapp/README.md

     blitstore               # storage account containing file share blitscan-pg             # PostGres database

-With these resources the running app can be accessed at a URL listed in the web app's control pane.
+With these resources, the running app can be accessed at a URL listed in the web app's control pane.
 However, this is not sufficient for secure deployment to the BirdLife domain running behind the BirdLife firewall.
 For this the following networking resources are also needed:

     BlitAG                  # Application Gateway
-    blitIP                  # Public IP address assigned to the gateway blitVN                  # Virtual Network with subnets hosting the web app and the app gateway
+    blitIP                  # Public IP address assigned to the gateway blitVN                  # Virtual Network with subnets hosting the web app and the application gateway

 The BirdLife firewall is then linked to the application gateway via the public IP address.